The browser privacy handbook

 Using Firefox as an example, there are generally three options in web browsers for referrals:

-- Only send referral information to the current site/same FQDN (best)
+- Only send referral information on clicked links

 - Always send referral information (default)

 In Firefox, type into the URL bar and hit return: